phdye/hierarchy/README.md

-# hierarchy
+# pdirtree

 ## Introduction
-The `hierarchy` project is a command-line tool designed to generate and display the directory structure of a given directory.
+The `pdirtree` project is a command-line tool designed to generate and display the directory structure of a given directory.
 It supports ignoring files and directories based on `.gitignore` rules and can optionally generate a zip file of the directory structure.

 ## Features
 - Display directory structure in a tree-like format.